AndrasE/weatherApi/README.md

   Express with Ejs
 </h3>

-## Hi there 👋
+## Hello there 👋

-This project was part of my self-studying journey.
-Originally the app made the api-calls captured by body-parser and got displayed with res.write().
+This project was part of my self-study journey.
+Initially, the app handled API calls captured by body-parser and displayed the results using res.write().
+I later enhanced the design by incorporating Bootstrap with EJS.
-I added bootsrap with Ejs to design it.
 Not too shabby!

-Take care, code safe! 💻

 ## Run 🚀